Elli0ttH0rne/3813ICT-Assessment/README.md

 ### Repository Organization

 <div style="border: 1px solid #000; padding: 10px; margin: 10px;">
   The repository contains all necessary files to run the project, excluding node modules.
-Within the `src` folder, there is a crucial file named `main.ts` located in the `app` directory.
+Within the `src` folder, there is a crucial file named <strong>main.ts</strong> located in the <strong>app</strong> directory.
 This file handles the routing and paths of the project.
-The `app` folder also includes two key subdirectories: `components` and `services`.
-The `components` directory holds all Angular components required for the frontend, while the `services` directory contains files related to the backend functionality.
+The <strong>app</strong> folder also includes two key subdirectories: <strong>components</strong> and <strong>services</strong>.
+The <strong>components</strong> directory holds all Angular components required for the frontend, while the <strong>services</strong> directory contains files related to the backend functionality.
 </div>

 ### Git Workflow